dd9jn/rfc4880bis/crypto-refresh.md

 Since the length of an OpenPGP certificate varies based on the content, an external observer interested in metadata (who is trying to contact who) may be able to guess the identity of the certificate sent, if its length is unique.

 In both cases, an implementation can adjust the size of the compound structure by including a Padding packet (see {{padding-packet}}).

+## Surreptitious Forwarding {#surreptitious-forwarding}

+When an attacker obtains a signature for some text, e.g. by receiving a signed message, they may be able to use that signature maliciously by sending a message purporting to come from the original sender, with the same body and signature, to a different recipient.
+To prevent this, implementations SHOULD implement the Intended Recipient Fingerprint signature subpacket ({{intended-recipient-fingerprint}}).

 # Implementation Nits